Restore your body’s balance with Osteopathy

 The earlier you seek treatment, the more likely we can prevent your condition from becoming chronic.
 Beyond fixing your current back pain, our Manual Osteopaths will also provide you with proper corrective exercise and stretching to improve posture and alignment.

-How is Osteopathy different than Chiropractic treatment or Physiotherapy?
+How is Active Therapy North Vancouver’s Osteopathy different than Chiropractic treatment or Physiotherapy?

-There are arguably more similarities than differences between these 3 professions.
+There are arguably more similarities than differences between these three professions.
 Both Osteopathy and Physiotherapy treat musculoskeletal pain and use hands-on treatments.
-In addition, Osteopaths, Physiotherapists and Chiropractors all trains extensively in anatomy, physiology and pathology.
+In addition, Osteopaths, Physiotherapists and Chiropractors all train extensively in anatomy, physiology and pathology.
 The main feature of chiropractic treatment that sets it apart from physiotherapy and osteopathy is its focus on manipulation.
-Chiropractors focus more on treating skeletal system and their treatments are significantly shorter.
+Chiropractors focus more on treating the skeletal system, and their treatments are significantly shorter.